Tobeworks/code-invaders-game/README.md

-# 🚀 Code Invaders - Tobeworks Easter Egg
+# 🚀 Code Invaders -  Easter Egg Game

 A Space Invaders-inspired browser game as an Easter Egg.
 Built with Vanilla JavaScript and Canvas API.